Box Truck Insurance: Commercial Coverage Requirements & Costs

 • Comprehensive – Covers non-collision events like theft, fire, vandalism, and weather damage

 While not legally mandated in most states, lenders and leasing companies almost always require physical damage coverage if the truck is financed.
-With modern box trucks carrying repair costs that have risen sharply due to inflation and parts complexity, this coverage is more important than ever.
+With modern box trucks carrying repair costs that have risen sharply due to inflation and increasing vehicle complexity, this coverage is more critical than ever.

 Cargo Insurance (Motor Truck Cargo)

 Cargo insurance — also called motor truck cargo insurance — covers the goods you're hauling against loss, theft, or damage during transit.
-This is essential for moving companies and delivery businesses.
-Cargo theft has reached record levels in high-risk states like California, Texas, and Florida, making this coverage critical for any operator in those markets.
+This coverage has never been more important.

 • Moving companies: Recommended minimum of $50,000–$100,000